ifrederico/sublime-liveserverplus/README.md

 ## Features

-- **Instant reload** on file changes; optional CSS‑only injection.
+- **Instant reload** on file changes; optional CSS-only injection.
 Enable Sublime-only mode when you want immediate reloads on save, or leave it disabled to monitor external tools via Watchdog.
+- **GitHub-style Markdown preview** with live scroll sync—defaults to editor→browser, switch to "sync" for two-way or `false` to disable.
 - **Mobile preview**: scan a QR code to open the site on any device.
 - **Port selection**: choose a port at startup or set `"port": 0` for a free one.
-- **Two watcher modes**: Sublime on‑save events (fast) or Watchdog polling (external changes).
+- **Automatic watcher fallback**: native watchers for performance, seamless polling fallback when macOS hits the file-descriptor limit.
 - **Runs in Sublime’s bundled Python**—no external runtime required.

 ---